svmax/hypofriend/README.md

 ## Usage

-To se how it works you can simply create a test.rb file:
+To see how it works you can simply create a test.rb file:
 ```
 require 'bundler'
 Bundler.require(:default)